biancode/flowforge/docs/install/kubernetes/README.md

 - Run `helm repo update flowforge` to pull the latest version
 - Check the [README.md](https://github.com/FlowFuse/helm/blob/main/helm/flowforge/README.md) for any new options to configure in `customization.yml`
-- Run the `helm upgrade --install flowforge flowforge -f customization.yml`
+- Run the `helm upgrade --install flowforge flowforge/flowforge -f customization.yml`